 Your 1095-A Statement

-If you enrolled in a Qualified Health Plan through Washington Healthplanfinder at any time during the year, you’ll receive an important tax return document from Washington Healthplanfinder called the 1095-A: Health Insurance Marketplace Statement.
-You can print or save a PDF copy of your 1095-A on your Washington Healthplanfinder account dashboard.
+Customers enrolled in a Qualified Health Plan through Washington Healthplanfinder at any time during the year will receive a tax document called the 1095-A: Health Insurance Marketplace Statement.

-Customers who received minimum essential coverage through Washington Apple Health (Medicaid) will get a 1095-B. Learn more about the 1095-B.
+Customers enrolled in Washington Apple Health (Medicaid) will receive a 1095-B from the Washington State Health Care Authority.
+Learn more about the 1095-B.

 How to Use the 1095-A Form

-- Part I: Basic information about you, your family, and your health insurance start and end dates.
+- Part I – Information about you, your family, and your coverage start and end dates.

-- Part II: Information about each member of your “coverage household” – those members of your family also covered under the same health plan.
+- Part II – Information about each household member also covered under the same plan.

-- The premium amount of the second lowest cost silver plan available through Washington Healthplanfinder (this is used to calculate your premium tax credit), and
+- The premium amount of the second-lowest cost Silver plan available in your area (this is used to calculate your tax credit)